patowari/DMS/README.md

     Mayan EDMS is a document management system.
 Its main purpose is to store, introspect, and categorize files, with a strong emphasis on preserving the contextual and business information of documents.
-It can also OCR, preview, label, sign, send, and receive thoses files.
+It can also OCR, preview, label, sign, send, and receive those files.
 Other features of interest are its workflow system, role based access control, and REST API.
   <p>